sparkfabrik/company-playbook/content/working-at-sparkfabrik/personal-projects.md

 Please, mind **this is NOT the same for the packages stored on internal Gitlab or in private GitHub repos**.
 After all those packages are **not** published on GitHub for a reason.

-## What is usually allowed but we want you to discuss with us before
+## What is usually allowed but we require you discuss with us before

 ### Working on a no-profit closed/non-free personal project that has public exposition